DrewWing/EDrewcatedGuesser/README.md

 See the [contributing guide](.github/CONTRIBUTING).

 ## Errors
 As always, EDrewcated Guesser is a work in progress and has some bugs.
-Errors should be both printed to the terminal and appended to `app/generatedfiles/error.log` with a timestamp.
+Errors are both printed to the terminal and appended to `app/generatedfiles/errors.log` with a timestamp.

 ## Language Stats: